Why Are My Nails Soft And Bendy?

 Manicure Damage

 Modern manicures, when done professionally, cause minimal damage to the nail.
-But that does not mean they’re completely safe.
+But that does not mean they’re entirely safe.

 Lastly, removing gel polish, acrylic nails, or even regular nail polish causes damage to the nails if not done extremely carefully.